brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### X.X.X
+* Fix: Global - Resolved an issue wherein a PHP error could occur in the Widget Editor.
 * Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.

 ### 2.7.9 - WEDNESDAY, 13th SEPTEMBER 2023 ###